shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> create temp table HasFPOFF as select MorseGraphIndex from MorseGraphAnnotations where Label="FP OFF";
+  create temp table HasFPOFF as select MorseGraphIndex from MorseGraphAnnotations where Label="FP OFF";
-  sqlite> create temp table HasFC as select MorseGraphIndex from MorseGraphAnnotations where Label="FC";
+  create temp table HasFC as select MorseGraphIndex from MorseGraphAnnotations where Label="FC";
-  sqlite> create temp table HasFPON as select MorseGraphIndex from MorseGraphAnnotations where Label="FP ON";
+  create temp table HasFPON as select MorseGraphIndex from MorseGraphAnnotations where Label="FP ON";
-  sqlite> select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select * from HasFPOFF union select * from HasFC except select * from HasFPON);
+  select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select * from HasFPOFF union select * from HasFC except select * from HasFPON);

 .. code-block:: sql